-1. Deposits and Investments
+1. Deposits

 Cash is on deposit with McLeod County.
 Cash transactions are administered by the McLeod County Auditor-Treasurer who is, according to Minn.
 Stat. §§ 118A.02 and 118A.04, authorized to deposit cash in financial institutions designated by the County Board.
-Minnesota statutes require that all County deposits be covered by insurance, surety bond, or collateral, a requirement with which the County was in compliance at December 31, 2015.
+All funds of McLeod County are pooled.